Summary of Michael Hamilton’s 5 Keys to Succeed as an Airbnb and Vacation Rental Owner

 “Don’t Get Trapped by Dogma” – Steve Jobs

 In his memorable commencement speech at Stanford Steve Jobs, boldly stated to the audience, “Don’t get trapped by dogma…” Jobs was communicating the idea of being very cautious in accepting traditional beliefs that are taught as “undeniable truths.”
 He was encouraging us all to challenge the so-called normal, widely held beliefs and traditional thinking (a.k.a. the status quo).
-No wonder Apple’s motto is Think Different.
+Apple’s motto is Think Different.

 What is Dogma?
 A principle or set of principles laid down by an authority as incontrovertibly true.

 Enjoy this short story: